-Maritime injury lawyer James Beard has been representing crewmen suffering from PTSD and psychological injuries for the past 30 years.
+Maritime injury lawyer James Beard of Trueb & Beard, LLC, has been representing crewmen suffering from PTSD and psychological injuries for the past 30 years.
 He has extensive experience in representing crewmen who have survived the sinkings of commercial fishing vessels.
-Beard’s experience includes representing surviving crewmen from the sinking of the Alaska Ranger.
-Beard has also represented clients with psychological injuries from disfiguring injuries and amputations.
-He knows the importance of psychological counseling for injured crewmen who have suffered from brain injuries, burns, amputations and disabling orthopedic injuries.
-Utilizing the Federal maritime law and the Jones Act, Beard has recovered millions of dollars in compensation for his clients suffering from depression, post concussive syndrome, post-traumatic stress disorder, panic attacks, and anxiety disorders.
+Attorney Beard’s experience includes representing surviving crewmen from the sinking of the Alaska Ranger.
+Mr. Beard and his team have also represented clients with psychological injuries resulting from disfiguring injuries and amputations.
+They know the importance of psychological counseling for injured crewmen who have suffered from brain injuries, burns, amputations and disabling orthopedic injuries.
+Utilizing the federal maritime law and the Jones Act, our attorneys have recovered millions of dollars in compensation for clients suffering from depression, post-concussive syndrome, post-traumatic stress disorder, panic attacks, and anxiety disorders.

 Crewmen suffering from PTSD oftentimes don’t understand their injuries.
 They may think their symptoms will just gradually go away without treatment or therapy.
 They may be too proud to admit they need help, and the idea of psychological therapy and treatment doesn’t fit their picture of who they are.
-In appropriate cases, Beard makes sure his clients receive proper psychological evaluation and treatment for their injuries.
+In appropriate cases, attorney Beard and his team make sure their clients receive proper psychological evaluation and treatment for their injuries.
 Without proper treatment and guidance, crewmen may turn to self-medicating with drugs or increase alcohol consumption to try to get sleep and escape the nightmare they are reliving.
 These types of psychologically injured crewmen need the support of their families and professional psychological and psychiatric therapy.

 If you feel you are being pushed back to work aboard a vessel before you are psychologically ready, you may need further evaluation by a psychologist or psychiatrist specializing in helping injury victims with post-traumatic stress disorder, anxiety and/or depression.
 You have the right to choose your own doctor, and the insurance company must pay reasonable and necessary psychological treatment for your boat-related physical and psychological injuries.

-Before being examined by a psychologist chosen by the insurance company, consult with an experienced maritime lawyer to learn about your rights under Federal maritime law.
-Tell your treating doctors about your psychological symptoms, ask for a referral to a qualified PTSD psychologist or psychiatrist.
-Beard helps his clients get proper psychological treatment.
+Before being examined by a psychologist chosen by the insurance company, consult with an experienced maritime lawyer to learn about your rights under federal maritime law.
+Tell your treating doctors about your psychological symptoms, and ask for a referral to a qualified PTSD psychologist or psychiatrist.
+Our attorneys help clients get proper psychological treatment.
 If you have been injured and are suffering from psychological symptoms, don’t be rushed into signing a settlement agreement that releases your right to fair compensation.
 Get legal advice from a maritime injury lawyer with experience in successfully handling post-traumatic stress disorder claims.

-For a confidential and free initial consultation about your maritime injury case, contact James Beard and his partners at Trueb & Beard, LLC at 1-800-621-1091.
-Beard is always on the side of the injured crewman and never represents insurance companies or vessel owns.
-You can hire Beard on a contingency fee basis where Beard is owed no fees unless he successfully recovers compensation for you.
+We are always on the side of the injured crewman and never represent insurance companies or vessel owns.
+You can hire Trueb & Beard, LLC, on a contingency fee basis where we are owed no fees unless we successfully recover compensation for you.